-In China, there are a wide range of government institutions involved in HR processes.
+In China, a wide range of government institutions are involved in HR processes.
 While numerous bylaws and regulations are instituted at the local level, the central government also establishes several laws that must be followed.

-There are two primary sources of employment law instituted by the central government - the Labor Contract Law (2008) and the Labor Law (1995).
+Two primary sources of employment law are instituted by the central government - the Labor Contract Law (2008) and the Labor Law (1995).

 Other labor laws instituted centrally that investors should take note of when doing business in China include: